isaac-j-miller/git-watcher/README.md

 There are a few options common to both subscription types:

 - `mode`: the subscription mode (`polling|webhook`)
-- `onNewCommit`: actions to take when a new commit is detected (more details in the `OnNewCommitAction` section)
+- `onEvent`: actions to take when a new commit is detected (more details in the `OnEventAction` section)
 - `username`: the repository owner's username
 - `repositoryName`: the name of the repository
 - `branchName`: the name of the branch to monitor